rosettatype/design-regression/_posts/2021-02-05-exploring-disfluency.md

 ## Constraints on our study

 <aside>
-<p><strong>1:</strong> There is a tension between increasing the number of repetitions of a task to increase reliability and participants losing interest and responding randomly or giving up before the end.</p>
+<p><span class="sidenotemark">1</span> There is a tension between increasing the number of repetitions of a task to increase reliability and participants losing interest and responding randomly or giving up before the end.</p>
-<p><strong>2:</strong> Any distractions could affect response times and accuracy of answers.
+<p><span class="sidenotemark">2</span> Any distractions could affect response times and accuracy of answers.
 We were able to deal with abnormally long times to respond and acknowledge that there will be some inaccurate responses due to inattention.</p>
 </aside>

 For practical reasons, we chose to do our study online which introduced various constraints.
 We needed to use tasks where the responses were simple and involved selecting from alternatives, rather than inputting words etc. We aimed at tasks which would take a maximum time of around 10 minutes.<span class="sidenotemark">1</span> We hope that this means participants kept their attention on the task at hand.<span class="sidenotemark">2</span>